mrnohr/coronate/README.md

 This is what I added:

-- Allow players to pre-select byes for different rounds
+- Allow players to pre-select byes for different rounds.
+If a player has a future bye scheduled, they are less likely to get a bye in earlier rounds.
 - Allow TDs to set the number of rounds for a tournament in advance.
 This was needed so that we could pre-select byes for different rounds.
 - Updated styling
 - Change the tournament summary to not use tiebreaks for the current standings